Skip to content

 Activation

-You need to configure/activate only the strategy that you really want to propose to your users in term of authentication
+You need to configure/activate only the authentication strategy that you really want to propose to your users.

 The product proposes two kinds of authentication strategies: